-The Manager, on behalf of the CIBC ETFs, has applied for, or obtained, exemptive relief from the Canadian Securities Regulatory Authorities:
+The Manager, on behalf of the CIBC ETFs, has applied for, or obtained, exemptive relief from the Canadian Securities Regulatory Authorities and, where applicable, a recommendation from the CIBC ETFs' IRC:

-a) to permit a Unitholder to acquire more than 20% of the Units of a CIBC ETF through purchases on the Exchange without regard to the takeover bid requirements of applicable Canadian Securities Legislation.
-See "Purchases of Units - Buying and Selling Units of a CIBC ETF":

-- b) to relieve the CIBC ETFs from the requirement that a prospectus contain a certificate of the underwriters; - c) to invest in or hold equity securities of CIBC or issuers related to the Portfolio Advisor; - d) to invest in or hold non-exchange traded debt securities of CIBC or an issuer related to CIBC in a primary offering and in the secondary market; - e) to make an investment in the securities of an issuer for which CIBC World Markets Inc., CIBC World Markets Corp., or any affiliate of CIBC (a "Related Dealer" or the "Related Dealers") acts as an underwriter during the offering of the securities or at any time during the 60-day period following the completion of the offering of such securities, including in respect of equity securities of a reporting issuer pursuant to a "private placement" offering (an offering under exemptions from the prospectus requirements) and for the 60-day period following the completion of the offering, in each case in accordance with certain conditions; - f) to purchase equity or debt securities from, or sell them to, a Related Dealer, where it is acting as principal; - g) to purchase securities from, or sell securities to, another investment fund or a managed account managed by the Manager or an affiliate (referred to as "inter-fund trades" or "cross-trades"), subject to certain conditions; - to purchase equity securities of a reporting issuer during the period of distribution of the issuer's securities pursuant to a "private placement" offering (an offering under exemptions from the prospectus requirements) and for the 60-day period following the completion of the offering, notwithstanding that a Related Dealer is acting or has acted as underwriter in connection with the offering of the same class of such securities (the "Private Placement Relief Order"); and - to engage in in-specie transfers by receiving portfolio securities from, or delivering portfolio securities to, a managed account or another investment fund managed by the Manager or an affiliate in respect of a purchase or redemption of Units of the CIBC ETFs, subject to certain conditions.
+- a) to permit a Unitholder to acquire more than 20% of the Units of a CIBC ETF through purchases on the Exchange without regard to the takeover bid requirements of applicable Canadian Securities Legislation.
+See "Purchases of Units Buying and Selling Units of a CIBC ETF"; - b) to relieve the CIBC ETFs from the requirement that a prospectus contain a certificate of the underwriters: - c) to invest in or hold equity securities of CIBC or issuers related to the Portfolio Advisor; - d) to invest in or hold non-exchange traded debt securities of CIBC or an issuer related to CIBC in a primary offering and in the secondary market; - e) to purchase debt securities issued by an issuer that is not a reporting issuer in any of the provinces and territories of Canada ("Non-RI Debt Securities") for which CIBC World Markets Inc., CIBC World Markets Corp., or any affiliate of CIBC (a "Related Dealer" or the "Related Dealers") acts as an underwriter during the offering of the Non-RI Debt Securities, or at any time during the 60-day period following the completion of the offering of such securities, in accordance with certain conditions: - f) to purchase equity or debt securities from, or sell them to, a Related Dealer, where it is acting as principal; - g) to purchase securities from, or sell securities to, another investment fund or a managed account managed by the Manager or an affiliate ("inter-fund trades" or "cross-trades"), subject to certain conditions; and - h) to engage in in-specie transfers by receiving portfolio securities from, or delivering portfolio securities to, a managed account or another investment fund managed by the Manager or an affiliate in respect of a purchase or redemption of Units of the CIBC ETFs, subject to certain conditions.